 Fast forward five, ten or even fifteen years.
 Those early days of struggle to pay the electric bill and students loans have faded into the past, but your furnishings don’t necessarily reflect your newfound prosperity—especially in the kitchen.
 Are you still using the table with one short leg and four mismatched chairs?
 Are the curtains still bath towels with a rod pocket sewn in?
 Are your pots and pans that thrift store find from ten years ago?

 Creating a grownup kitchen space to match your grownup lifestyle is not as difficult as it may seem.
-The first step to do so is to determine what kind of mood you want to create?
+The first step in most kitchen remodels is to determine what kind of mood you want to create.
 Are you into the industrial look of stainless steel?
 How about a country kitchen?
 Or what about Shaker style?
 What do you like?

 Start by keeping a folder of magazine clippings of kitchen ideas you find appealing.
 This can include colors, full kitchen displays, a photo of a single plate or a bouquet of flowers.
 Perhaps, it’s a ruffled curtain or a brightly colored valance.
 Once you’ve collected several handfuls of clippings, spread them on the floor and see what items or colors have been repeated.
 Repetition is a sign that it’s something you’ve really liked.
 Pull those clippings out and put the others back into the folder for later.